 It’s safe to say that 25-year-old Thai-Australian playwright Anchuli Felicia King is pretty busy right now.
-After premiering her first (yes, first) play, White Pearl, at London’s Royal Court Theatre in June, she’s about to take it to Sydney Theatre Company and then Washington DC.
+After premiering her first (yes, first) play, White Pearl, at London’s Royal Court Theatre in June, she’s about to take it to Sydney Theatre Company in a co-production with the National Theatre of Parramatta and then Washington DC.
 Then there’s her play Golden Shield, which is about to open at Melbourne Theatre Company.
 Meanwhile, Slaughterhouse will premiere at Belvoir’s independent space, 25A, in October.

 “It’s definitely been a crazy year,” she says with remarkable understatement.
 If King seems a little relaxed about things, it’s perhaps because she is no stranger to the theatre, having worked as a dramaturg, sound designer and projection designer in Australia and New York before picking up the pen in 2016 during her dramaturgy studies at Columbia University.